Gerrit Kastein: Gemachtigden van den Leider

-After Hitler had approved Anton Mussert as "Leider van het Nederlandse Volk" (Leader of the Dutch People) in December 1942, he was allowed to form a national government institute, a Dutch shadow cabinet called "Gemachtigden van den Leider", which would advise Reichskommissar Arthur Seyss-Inquart from 1 February 1943.
-The institute would consist of a number of deputies in charge of defined functions or departments within the administration.

-On 4 February Retired General and Rijkscommissaris Hendrik Seyffardt, already head of the Dutch SS volunteer group Vrijwilligerslegioen Nederland, was announced through the press as “Deputy for Special Services”.
-As a result, CS-6 concluded that the new institute would eventually lead to a National-Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals to the Eastern Front.
-However, in reality the Nazi's only saw Mussert and the NSB as a useful Dutch tool to enable general co-operation.
-Furthermore, Seyss-Inquart had assured Mussert after his December 1942 meeting with Hitler that general conscription was not on the agenda.
-However, CS-6 assessed that Seyffardt was the first person within the new institute eligible for an attack, after the heavily secured Mussert.
+After Hitler had approved Anton Mussert as "Leider van het Nederlandse Volk" (Leader of the Dutch People) in December 1942, he was allowed to form a national government institute, a Dutch shadow cabinet called "Gemachtigden van den Leider", which advised Reichskommissar Arthur Seyss-Inquart from 1 February 1943.
+The institute consisted of a number of deputies in charge of defined functions or departments within the administration.
+On 4 February retired General and Rijkscommissaris Hendrik Seyffardt, already head of the Dutch SS volunteer group Vrijwilligerslegioen Nederland, was announced through the press as "Deputy for Special Services".
+As a result, CS-6 concluded that the new institute would eventually lead to a National Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals for the Eastern Front.
+The Nazis only saw Mussert and the NSB as a useful Dutch tool to enable general cooperation.
+Seyss-Inquart had assured Mussert after his December 1942 meeting with Hitler that general conscription was not on the agenda.
+CS-6 assessed that Seyffardt was the first person within the new institute eligible for an attack, after Mussert.
+Approval was granted from the Dutch government-in-exile.

-After approval from the Dutch government in exile, on the evening of Friday 5 February 1943, after answering a knock at his front door in Scheveningen, The Hague Seyffardt was shot twice by student Jan Verleun who had accompanied Kastein on the mission.
+On the evening of Friday, 5 February 1943, Seyffardt answered a knock at his front door in Scheveningen, The Hague, and was shot twice by student Jan Verleun, who had accompanied Kastein on the mission.
 In the later Nazi lawsuit against Verleun, he declared that he was accompanied by Kastein, while other sources suggest that Leo Frijda accompanied him in the attack and that Kastein was only present during preparation.
 A day later Seyffardt succumbed to his injuries in hospital.
-A private military ceremony was arranged at the Binnenhof, attended by family and friends and with Mussert in attendance, after which Seyffardt was cremated.

-On 7 February, CS-6 shot fellow institute member “Gemachtigde voor de Volksvoorlichting” (Attorney for the national relations) H.Reydon and his wife.
-His wife died on the spot, while Reydon died on 24 August of his injuries.
-The gun used in this attack had been given to Kastein by SD agent Anton van der Waals, and was used to track Kastein.
+A private military ceremony at the Binnenhof was attended by family and friends, with Mussert in attendance, after which Seyffardt was cremated.
+On 7 February, CS-6 shot fellow institute member Gemachtigde voor de Volksvoorlichting (Attorney for national relations) Hermannus Reydon and his wife.
+The latter died on the spot, while Reydon died on 24 August of his injuries.
+The gun used in this attack had been given to Kastein by SD agent Anton van der Waals and was used to track Kastein.

 Operation Silbertanne

-Seyffardt and Reydon's deaths led to massive Nazi Germany reprisals in the occupied Netherlands, under Operation Silbertanne.
-SS General Hanns Albin Rauter immediately ordered the murder of 50 Dutch hostages and a series of raids on Dutch universities.
-By accident the Dutch resistance had attacked Rauter's car on 6 March 1945, which in turn led to the killings at De Woeste Hoeve, where 117 men were rounded up and executed at the site of the ambush and another 147 Gestapo prisoners executed elsewhere.
-A similar war crime occurred on 1–2 October 1944, in the village of Putten, where over 600 men were deported to camps to be killed in retaliation for resistance activity in the Putten raid.
+Seyffardt and Reydon's deaths led to many German reprisals in the occupied Netherlands, under Operation Silbertanne.
+SS General Hanns Albin Rauter immediately ordered the murder of 50 Dutch hostages and raids on Dutch universities.
+Later, on 6 March 1945, the Dutch resistance accidentally attacked Rauter's car, leading the Nazis to round up 117 men at the De Woeste Hoeve; they were executed at the site of the ambush.
+Another 147 Gestapo prisoners were executed elsewhere.
+On 1–2 October 1944, 661 men in the village of Putten were rounded up; thirteen escaped and 58 were sent back, but the remaining 590 were deported to camps to be killed in retaliation for resistance activity in the Putten raid.